Roodraps/credit-card-default-prediction/README.md

   For Reducing the skewness, There have been used power Transformation.

-  For Balancing the dataset, It's been used Undersampling, Oversampling, SMOTE(Synthetic minority oversampling technique) in     different-different classification algorithms mentioned above.
+  For Balancing the dataset, It's been used Undersampling, Oversampling, SMOTE(Synthetic minority oversampling technique) in PROJECT APPROACHdifferent-different classification algorithms mentioned above.

   Tested every model with their calculation of Accuracy,Precision,Recall,F-1 score, Roc-Auc score, Sensitivity and Specificity.